Building Maps for Oracle Business Intelligence Analyses and Dashboards

 Enter the connection information for your environment.
 Use the screenshot for reference.
 For the environment used to build this tutorial, the information is:

-Click Test Connection.
+Click Test Connection .
 You should receive the message "Connection mvdemo is valid".

+Click OK to close the Information message.
 Click OK to close the Add Connection dialog box.
 You should receive the following message in the Map Builder Messages pane:

 Creating a Color Style